harrygr/gol-elm/README.md

 The html is static and expects a `main.js` to exist in its directory.
 The files can then be served by any http server.

+There is a build script that will compile and copy the relevent files into a `build` directory.
+Just run `./build.sh` and point your webserver at `build/`.

 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life